raindogdance/WalletWasabi/WalletWasabi.Documentation/ManualTesting.md

 Open Wasabi and go to Main Menu / File / Open / Data Folder.

-### How to check error?
+### How to check an error?

 Standard procedure: look at the terminal.
-If there is something saying ERROR or WARNING that is probably an error.
+If there is something saying ERROR or WARNING, that is probably an error.
 Special case: always defined at the specific test case.

 ### How to determine if the application is exited?